The Figure of the Lord in the Book of Moses

 In verse 39, the figure still speaking once again identifies himself as Heavenly Father: “And that which I have chosen hath pled before my face.
 Wherefore, he suffereth for their sins; inasmuch as they will repent in the day that my Chosen shall return unto me, and until that day they shall be in torment;"

-Hereafter, it begins a different version of the Story of Noah and switches to using “Lord” once again. in verse 47, it identifies Jesus Christ as the “Son of Man” and the “Lamb,” and in Ch.
-7:48-50, it identifies the figure of the “Lord' as Heavenly Father:
+Hereafter, it begins a different version of the Story of Noah and switches to using “Lord” once again. in verse 47, it identifies Jesus Christ as the “Son of Man” and the “Lamb,” and in 7:48-50, it identifies the figure of the “Lord' as Heavenly Father:

 And it came to pass that Enoch looked upon the earth; and he heard a voice from the bowels thereof, saying: Wo, wo is me, the mother of men; I am pained, I am weary, because of the wickedness of my children.
 When shall I crest, and be cleansed from the filthiness which is gone forth out of me?
 When will my Creator sanctify me, that I may rest, and righteousness for a season abide upon my face?